Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 [async credentials](#async-credentials) example for details.
 Async user credentials will be part of a future release.

-## DefaultAzureCredential
+## `DefaultAzureCredential`
-`DefaultAzureCredential` is appropriate for most applications intended to run in Azure.
+[`DefaultAzureCredential`][default_cred_ref] is appropriate for most applications intended to run in Azure.
 It can authenticate as a service principal, managed identity, or user, and  can be configured for local development and production environments without code changes.

 To authenticate as a service principal, provide configuration in [environment variables](#environment-variables) as described in the next section.